+1. Decorum.

-- 1. Decorum. - a.
+- a.
 Members of the public attending council meetings shall observe the same rules and decorum applicable to the members and staff as noted in chapters 3 and 4 of these Rules. - b.
 No person shall engage in conduct that is intended to or is likely to provoke violent or riotous behavior, nor shall any person engage in conduct that disturbs the orderly conduct of the council meeting.
+Examples of disorderly conduct include: - (i) feet-stamping - (ii) whistling or other abrupt noises - (iii) yelling or shouting or interrupting a speaker who is addressing the Council - (iv) organized silent demonstrations and other demonstrations intended to disturb the progress of the meeting - (v) physically-threatening conduct - (vi) verbal threats - (vii) banging, slamming or throwing objects - (viii) interfering with other attendees' ability to participate or address the Council - (ix) entering areas of the chamber not intended for the public - (x) incitement to commit unlawful or disturbing acts or disrupt proceedings - (xi) refusing to abide speaker time limits and leave the podium when directed - (xii) placing physical objects in a manner that creates a disturbance or disrupts proceedings - (xiii) interjection when not at the podium - (xiv) refusing to heed presiding officer's call for order - (xv) approaching the podium or dais without permission of the presiding officer - c.
+Enforcement.
+In addition to the presiding officer, the decorum officer and the sergeant-arms shall have primary responsibility for enforcing council meeting decorum.
+Additionally, any member may at any time call for a point of order, to request the timely enforcement of these rules of decorum. - (i) The presiding officer shall request that a person who is breaching the rules of decorum cease the conduct.
+If the person does not cease the conduct immediately, the presiding officer may order the person to

-Examples of disorderly conduct include feet-stamping, whistling, yelling or shouting, organized silent demonstrations, physically-threatening conduct, and similar demonstrations. - c.
-The presiding officer shall request that a person who is breaching the rules of decorum cease the conduct.
-If the person does not cease the conduct immediately, the presiding officer may order the person to leave the council meeting.
-The sergeant-at-arms shall assist the presiding officer in enforcing the rules of decorum, including removing disorderly persons upon order of the presiding officer. - 2.
-Lobbyists shall identify themselves and the client(s), business, or organization they represent before speaking to the council.4 - Members of the public wishing to provide documents to the council shall comply with Rule 7.D.
+- leave the council meeting or order the sergeant-at-arms to remove the person. - (ii) In addition to the sergeant-at-arms, The decorum officer, who shall be a council-selected person who sits on the dais, may also exercise the duties of the presiding officer in Rule 5.A.1.c.(i) above. - (iii) The sergeant-at-arms shall assist in enforcing the rules of decorum, including removing disorderly persons upon order of the presiding officer or decorum officer. - 2.
+Lobbyists shall identify themselves and the client(s), business, or organization they represent before speaking to the council.4 - 3.
+Members of the public wishing to provide documents to the council shall comply with Rule 7.D.